ThoDuyNguyen/Getting-and-Cleaning-Data-Project/README.md

 - subject : id of the participant
 - activity : activity to be measured
 - feature : feature to be measure
-- mean.value : mean value feature calculate in the next step.
+- mean.value : mean value feature calculate in the last step.
 We use "gather" function from tidyr package to tidy data set.

 ###Code book